zebragram/zebragram/README.md

 ## GRAM and Dynamic Language Translation Problem
 The key difficulty in constructing a garbled RAM is that the evaluation order cannot be determined statically.
 Specifically, we want a function $f_a$ to call another function $f_b$ conditionally based on the runtime value of a control wire.
 If the condition is unmet, no gate in $f_b$ should be evaluated.
-PicoGRAM extends the idea of Tri-state Circuit by Heath et al. and constructed an improved garbled stack to address this challenge.
+ZebraGRAM extends the idea of Tri-state Circuit by Heath et al. and constructed an improved garbled stack to address this challenge.

 ## Abstractions
 ### Basic Data Types